Becoming a Monk

 Monastic Vows

-The vow of “conversatio” is a promise to daily follow the monastic way of life, which is very much about conversion.
+The vow of “conversatio” is a promise to daily follow the Benedictine monastic way of life, which is very much about conversion.
 If the Holy Rule presumes anything, it is that by God’s grace – and our cooperation with it – change is possible.
 Over the years, even entrenched vices can be transformed into virtues.

 An Introduction to the Divine Office